-In patients with recurrent hyperkalemia, avoidance of drugs that can induce hyperkalemia (see table Factors Contributing to Hyperkalemia Factors Contributing to Hyperkalemia ) is generally all that is needed.
-In patients who need ACE inhibitors and angiotensin receptor blocking drugs (eg, patients with chronic heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more or diabetic nephropathy Diabetic Nephropathy Diabetic nephropathy is glomerular sclerosis and fibrosis caused by the metabolic and hemodynamic changes of diabetes mellitus.
+In patients with recurrent hyperkalemia, avoidance of medications that can induce hyperkalemia (see table ) is generally all that is needed.
+In patients who need ACE inhibitors and angiotensin receptor blockers (eg, patients with chronic heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more or diabetic nephropathy Diabetic Nephropathy Diabetic nephropathy is glomerular sclerosis and fibrosis caused by the metabolic and hemodynamic changes of diabetes mellitus.
 It manifests as slowly progressive albuminuria with worsening... read more ), the polymer resin patiromer can be taken daily to help decrease gut absorption of potassium and prevent hyperkalemia.
-Sodium zirconium cyclosilicate is being used increasingly.
+Sodium zirconium cyclosilicate may also be used.
 It is a polymer matrix that binds to potassium in the gut.
 It decreases serum potassium over several hours and has few gastrointestinal adverse effects.

 Moderate to severe hyperkalemia

 Serum potassium between 6 and 6.5 mEq/L (6 and 6.5 mmol/L) needs prompt attention, but the actual treatment depends on the clinical situation.